Spectrum Module and Cyclical Analysis

 Visual cyclical analysis

-Behind a very complicated math - like spectral or wavelet or some other analysis - lies a very simple and clear idea.
-We try to find the track of regular waves in financial data; all mentioned mathematical powerful weapons are designed for this simple task of catching a regular wave in financial data as early as possible.
-Very often the simplest visual analysis of the price chart allows to reveal these cyclical patterns, and specially developed Timing Solution charting tools are very helpful here.
+Behind very complicated math methods used in Timing Solution software (like Spectrum or Wavelet or some other method) lies a very simple and clear idea.
+We try to find the track of regular waves in financial data.
+All mentioned mathematical powerful tools are designed for this simple task of catching a regular wave in financial data as early as possible.
+Very often the simplest visual analysis of the price chart helps to reveal these cyclical patterns.
+Specially developed Timing Solution charting tools are very helpful for this task.

 That is why we recommend, before working with some sophisticated tools, to apply a simplest visual cyclical analysis.
 It is just looking at your price chart attentively and identifying some regular patterns there.